Forecasting is one of the core features of Inventory Planner. Forecasted sales drive your recommendations for Replenishment.

 This forecasting method is best for non-seasonal products.
 It is based on the average sales for the last "X" number of days, where you set the number of days.

-If the setting is enabled to "adjust forecast using stockouts," the forecast will only look at periods when the product had available stock to calculate the sales velocity.
+If the setting is enabled to "Use Stockouts History," the forecast will only look at periods when the product had available stock to calculate the sales velocity.
 Here is an example of how the algorithm works if "15" is entered for last "X" days:

 - 1. Look at sales and stock over the last 15 days.